elenderg/PAL-1000/instruções de compilação.md

 `Find a third fragment given the current routine's fragments' last and the tag (backwards).`

-`If the third fragment is nil, abort with "_Internal error - transmogrify a fragment (break)"; exit.`
+`If the third fragment is nil, abort with "Internal error - transmogrify a fragment (break)"; exit.`

-`If the third fragment's next is nil, abort with "_Internal error 2 - transmogrify a fragment (break)"; exit.`
+`If the third fragment's next is nil, abort with "Internal error 2 - transmogrify a fragment (break)"; exit.`

 `Attach $E9 and the third fragment's next's address to the fragment.  \ jmp the destination's address`